a-darsh/real-time-sign-language-detection/README.md

 ## Fine-Tuning MobileNet

-To fine-tune the MobileNet model:

-Navigate to the fine_tuning directory.
+1. Navigate to the fine_tuning directory.

-Modify the script as needed, specifying paths and hyperparameters.
+2. Modify the script as needed, specifying paths and hyperparameters.

-Run the fine-tuning script to load the labeled data, fine-tune the MobileNet model, and save the model in the sign_language_detection_model directory:
+3. Run the fine-tuning script to load the labeled data, fine-tune the MobileNet model, and save the model:

   ```shell
   python fine_tune_mobilenet.py